WELCOME TO ETSE!

 Room 201 |

-- Grup F: Students on the bachelor's degrees in Computer Engineering, Biomedical Engineering, the Double Bachelor's degree in Biomedical Engineering and Telecommunications Systems and Services Engineering, and the Double Bachelor's Degree in Computer Engineering and Biotechnology:
+- Group F: Students on the Bachelor's degrees in Computer Engineering, Biomedical Engineering, the Double Degree in Biomedical Engineering and Telecommunications Systems and Services Engineering, and the Double Bachelor's Degree in Computer Engineering and Biotechnology:

 9:45-11:45 |